Pippeys/tjs-specials/README.md

 - Plot locations and pictures onto custom google map
 - ????
 - Profit!

 ## To get google maps api credentials

 - Follow directions at https://github.com/googlemaps/google-maps-services-python
 - Get an API key and save it as a text file called "googleapikey.txt" in a directory called "\GithubPrivates" next to "\Github"
 - Enable API services "Geocoding"
 - Don't forget to "pip install -U googlemaps"

+## Running LocationFinder.py creates the list of trails

+- Be sure to have modules: bs4, urllib.request, csv, lxml

+## To-Do

+- Improve csv file to have multiple columns
+- Integrate google trends for popularity scaling
+- Retrieve star rating for trails